Is a career in real estate right for me?

 - Opportunities to invest in real estate

-Being an agent, however, isn’t for everyone.
+Being an associate, however, isn’t for everyone.
 In most situations, real estate agents are much more like small business owners than employees, and must be prepared to take on that level of responsibility for their success.
 They should have strong interpersonal skills and a customer service mindset.
 They should have an ability to multi-task, prioritize, and take initiative and be a moderately tech-savvy person who wants to use technology to engage customers.
-Successful agents have a strong work ethic and great accountability, as well as the ability to interact positively with a wide range of other personalities.
+Successful associates have a strong work ethic and great accountability, as well as the ability to interact positively with a wide range of other personalities.

 How do I earn a real estate license?